 A croft, extending to 0.51 hectares (1.26 acres), (subdivsion pending), benefiting from Planning Permission in Principle (ref: 19/00857/PIP) for the erection of a detached dwelling house, ideally situated in the village of Kinlochewe.

-Having adapted over the last three weeks to a new working environment, we continue to monitor and act on guidance being received from the UK government, the NHS and other relevant agencies.
-Where required, we will continue to adapt to this to ensure the safety and wellbeing of our clients, team and the wider public
+We continue to monitor and act on guidance from the Scottish government, NHS and other relevant agencies to ensure the safety and wellbeing of our clients, team and the wider public

-- our team are now working remotely from home;
+- our team continue to work in the main, remotely from home;

-- in line with government guidelines, we are avoiding all unnecessary travel;
+- in line with government guidelines, we are avoiding unnecessary travel;

-Our aim remains to ensure the safety and wellbeing of our team, clients and the wider public, whilst still providing the services you require.
+As always, our principal aim remains to ensure the safety and wellbeing of our team, clients and the wider public, whilst providing the services our clients require.

 Thank you for your continued support and please do stay safe.